statisticalbiotechnology/dsbook/dsbook/unsupervised/autoenc.md

 In this implementation, the `Autoencoder` class defines both the encoder and decoder as sequential networks.
 The encoder compresses the input to a latent dimension, while the decoder reconstructs the input from the latent representation.
 The network is trained by minimizing the mean squared error (MSE) between the input and the reconstructed output.

 The activation functions used in the encoder and decoder introduce non-linearity, enabling the autoencoder to learn more complex mappings than PCA.
-The `ReLU` activation is commonly used in the hidden layers, while the output layer uses a `Sigmoid` activation to ensure the reconstructed values are in a specific range (e.g., [0, 1] for normalized data).
+The `ReLU` activation is commonly used in the hidden layers.
+Here the output layer is left linear, since the reconstructed values are unbounded real numbers; a `Sigmoid` output layer is appropriate only when the data have been normalized to a fixed range such as [0, 1], as is common for image pixel intensities.

 MLP-based autoencoders are a powerful tool for learning non-linear representations of data, which makes them well-suited for tasks involving complex, high-dimensional datasets.
 By stacking multiple hidden layers, the autoencoder can capture increasingly abstract features, enabling effective dimensionality reduction and feature extraction.